1 person favorited this theater

 In 1946 Guy Bakers Paramount Picture Theatres Ltd., gained control and prices rose to 1/9d to 3/6d, the first rise since opening!
 Cinemascope was fitted in 1956 and seating fell to 980 patrons to accomodate the new lines of sight.
 By 1959 matinees were run only in the holiday seasons, when holidaymakers would swell the population of Bangor.
 On the 6th April 1964 monthly wrestling shows were introduced and the occasional concert was also held.
 Following the death of Guy Baker, Hutchinsons Leisure acquired the venue and obtained a bingo licence and the stalls area was converted to bingo whilst the balcony was split into two cinemas which seated 310 and 178.

 The death of Mr. Hutchinson in the late-1980’s saw ownership change once again to that of Apollo Leisure and in 1992 a major refit was carried out with new curtains, lighting, carpets and seating being provided and Dolby sound replacing the old R.C.A. system.
-In March 1995 ambitious plans were unveiled in the "Bangor and Anglesey Mail" to convert the by then closed bingo area in the stalls so as to provide three new screens, making a total of five.
-These never came about as within months of this plans were unveiled to build a 9 screen multiscreen cinema at Llandudno Junction on former the railway sidings with seating for 1,600 patrons in total.
+In March 1995 ambitious plans were unveiled in the "Bangor and Anglesey Mail" to convert the by then closed bingo area in the stalls so as to provide a third screen.
+These plans never came about as within months of this plans were unveiled to build a 9 screen multiscreen cinema at Llandudno Junction on former the railway sidings with seating for 1,600 patrons in total.

 The Plaza Cinema continued with its two screens, and was refurbished in 2002.
 In 2005 it was taken over by an independent operator, but was closed on 31st August 2006.
 It was demolished in December 2006, and student housing has been built on the site.